CT_Green

 Israel's response is much more in magnitude, but can be justified.
 Imagine someone constantly lobbing bombs into Delhi neighborhoods every other day.
 How long would you sit and watch?
 At some point, you need to take action to remedy the problem and also send a message to the guys responsible not to try this again.

-• lank map of asia and africa. lank map of africa and asia.
+hot lank map of asia and africa. lank map of asia quiz. lank

 03-26 05:31 PM